 If you find a place that interests you, don't cross your fingers and hope that the landlord won't find out that you aren't working.
 Instead, explain your employment status to the landlord or property manager.
 Here's why:

 - You'll avoid wasting time and money.
 If the landlord or property management company won't rent to the unemployed, it's better to know that before paying an application fee.
 You'll also protect your credit by avoiding an unnecessary credit check.
-Credit checks can lower your credit score.
+Credit checks can lower your credit score, according to Bankrate.
 Since many employers evaluate credit scores as part of the application process, multiple credit checks can harm your job search.

 - It gives a better impression.
 Don't let a landlord or property manager discover that you are unemployed during your background check.
 Offering the information yourself demonstrates honesty and allows you to open negotiations over lease terms and deposits.